Laughcheeta1/JoblySQLDatabase/README.md

 The repository includes all the steps parts of the proyect we made, from the initial entity relationship diagram, to the querys.

 ### Notes:
+* Theres a lot of things in spanish since although I love english, we still in Colombia.
 * Not including the logic diagram since the visual diagram of the database is more up to date, and provides more information (in my opinion).
 * Will include the sql query for the database instead of the whole database as a .bac file, that way there may be less problems with SQL server versions (or if not in SQLserver, run the creation querys directly).